Case studies

 Osprey Integrity

-To minimise tunarounds across large industrial facilities, North American-based Osprey Integrity use Trendspek to computer vision and predictive monitoring for their clients — transforming reactive into proactive maintenance.
+To minimise tunarounds for large industrial facilities, Canadian-based Osprey Integrity use Trendspek to deliver full coverage monitoring and digital programs for their clients — transforming reactive repairs into proactive maintenance strategies.

 Courtland Penk, President of Osprey Integrity says: